MASTER

 The hike will begin at the sheep barn, located near Ridgeland Mansion, at 10:00 AM and will return there for a lunchtime discussion.
 The hike will feature immersive experiences led by historic storyteller and “Conductor” Dee Patterson of UGR3DAY Underground Railroad Experiences Inc. and Gilletta “Gigi” McGraw, portraying free Black woman Cornelia Wells.

 We will return to the sheep barn at the end of the hike and from 1:00–2:00 PM, there will be a panel discussion and community conversation that participants are invited to stay for (optional).
-More details on the community conversation are coming soon.
+Panel will consist of Gigi McGraw, Amy Cohen, and Joe Becton (bios below).

 Preview of the hike route HERE.
 The 3.5-mile hike will take a little less than three hours to complete with multiple stops along the way.